GIS-SP-Group/RCA/README.md

 For numerical data, the dots are transparent for low values to avoid overplotting issues.
 In our example, we can see that *CD56* expression corresponds to the NK annotation.

-To obtain a less noisy cell type labelling, cell-types can also be predicted on the cluster level.
+To obtain a less noisy cell type labelling, cell types should be predicted at the cluster level.
 To this end, RCAv2 carries out a majority vote using the cluster-composition plot mentioned above.

 To obtain cluster based cell type predictions, the user can run the function *estimateCellTypeFromProjectionPerCluster*:
 ```R